 B. It is the intent of YMC Chapter 15.19 to permit these lawful preexisting nonconformities to continue until they are removed by economic forces or otherwise, but not to encourage their survival except in cases where continuance thereof would not be contrary to the public health, safety or welfare, or the spirit of this chapter.
 (Ord.
 2008-46 § 1 (part), 2008).

 Part Five.
-Fish and Wildlife Habitat and the Stream Corridor System
+Fish and Wildlife Habitat Conservation Areas

 Article I. Introduction